 Outcome

-Verification obviously have outcomes, such as ‘compliant’ or ‘non-compliant’ (depending on how you have defined these).
-Use this selection to find verifications with a particular outcome or verifications that lack an outcome (which means that they still have to be done)
+Verifications obviously have outcomes, such as ‘compliant’ or ‘non-compliant’ (depending on how you have defined these).
+Use this selection to find verifications with a particular outcome or verifications that lack an outcome (which means that they still have to be done).

 Requirement selections

-You can use the selections below to select particular sets of requirements (e.g. all system requirements, all process requirements etc.).
+You can use the requirement selections to select particular sets of requirements, e.g. all system requirements or all process requirements.
+The selection possibilities are:

 Use this selection to select a particular tree (e.g. spaces tree or systems & elements tree).
 In addition, you can use the Select tree part button to select a particular part of the selected tree (e.g. particular part of the building or a particular type of systems).